jabirali/geneus/docs/txt/index.md

 The source is available on [Github](https://github.com/jabirali/DoctorCode).

 The project also relies on the external libraries [`bvp_solver`](http://cs.stmarys.ca/~muir/BVP_SOLVER_Webpage.shtml), [`fparser`](http://fparser.sourceforge.net/), and [`pchip`](https://people.sc.fsu.edu/~jburkardt/f_src/pchip/pchip.html).
-The first is available under a mixture of open-source licences, as indicated in the source files themselves.
+These are available under a mixture of open-source licences, as indicated in the source files themselves.
 For convenience, these libraries have been bundled with this software page, and their sources are located under [src/external](https://github.com/jabirali/DoctorCode/tree/master/src/external).

 You should start by checking if your system satisfies the [list of dependencies](01-dependencies.html), and then move on to the [compilation instructions](02-compilation.html).